 Having organized the world’s first residential Ethereum Course, Exosphere now offers cutting-edge training to the next generation of developers for the demands of the rapidly changing, high-growth blockchain industry.
 The Blockchain App Dev stream combines an intensive 2-week Solidity Language Course with an extended Hackathon for building your first decentralized application, or “dApp”.
 As a participant you will not only join the Creative Economy – you will build it.

 The fellow for the Blockchain App Development stream is Shlomi Zeltsinger.

 Shlomi has been actively involved in the fields of Bitcoin and blockchain technology since Bitcoin first emerged in 2009.
 His expertise lies in the technical side of blockchain networks.
 In 2014, he started producing blockchain related coding tutorials on youtube where he has thousands of views on his channel.
 Shlomi's philosophy is that bitcoin & blockchain technology should be both accessible and understood by the people who use it.
 He is a consultant to a number of international companies on blockchain opportunities and challenges.

-The stream will teach you how to design and build drones, operate the 3D Printers to prototype new designs, program the drones, and even to design new forms of competition for them.
+This stream will teach you how to design and build robots and aerial drones, operate the 3D Printers to prototype new designs, program the machines, and even to design new forms of tests and competition for them.
 You’ll be soldering, writing some code, training with VR simulators, flying, racing, crashing, learning some physics and aerospace engineering, and much more.

-Whether you are an experienced hacker or wanting to get started, the Drone Olympics stream will give you the most fun and hands-on learning experience of your life.
+Whether you are an experienced hacker or wanting to get started, the Drones & Robotics stream will give you the most fun and hands-on learning experience of your educational life.
 It will teach you hard skills that will be valuable in any field of technology emerging from the Creative Economy today and into the future.

-The fellow for the Drone Olympics stream is Artem Litvinovich.
+The fellow for the Drones & Robotics stream is Artem Litvinovich.

 Artem Litvinovich, PhD